Winner Of $758.7 Million Powerball Jackpot Claimed Her Prize

 Someone definitely has the golden ticket — the ticket for the enormous $758.7 million dollar Powerball jackpot, that is.
-The lucky winner is, according to an eagle-eyed convenience store owner, a middle aged woman who walked into a a convenience store in Chicopee, Massachusetts just yesterday.
+The lucky winner is, according to an eagle-eyed convenience store owner, a middle-aged woman (Update: Her name is Mavis L. Wanczyk, and she appeared at a press conference) who walked into a a convenience store in Chicopee, Massachusetts just yesterday.
 Now, the Associated Press reports that she has come forward to claim her prize.

 There was some confusion at first about where exactly that first prize ticket was sold.
 Initial reports had it pinpointed as Watertown, rather than Chicopee.
 That’s lead to highs and lows for area gas station owners, who themselves get a not-insubstantial windfall if they are the ones to sell a winning ticket.
 Bob Bolduc, who himself built the Pride Station & Store on Montgomery Street in Chicopee, is the lucky fellow who landed a $50,000 cut of the winnings.
 He says he’s going to donate much of it to charity.